Test TLS connection to Docker Hub

 - Check Windows Firewall rules for Docker

-- Ensure Hyper-V network adapter has correct DNS settings
+- Ensure the Hyper-V/WSL network adapter has correct DNS settings

 - Try resetting the WSL 2 backend: wsl --shutdown then restart Docker Desktop